RIMPAC military exercises off Hawaii will be held later in summer and limited to at-sea events

-The big biennial maritime exercise Rim of the Pacific will be held later than usual and be an at-sea-only event due to COVID-19 concerns, U.S. Pacific Fleet said today.
+The big biennial maritime exercise Rim of the Pacific will be held later than usual this summer and be an at-sea-only event due to COVID-19 concerns, U.S. Pacific Fleet said today.

-The 27th RIMPAC off Hawaii will be held Aug.
-17-31.
-Typically, the world’s largest international maritime exercise starts at the end of June and runs through July.
+The 27th RIMPAC will be held Aug.
+17-31 off Hawaii.
+Typically, the world’s largest international maritime exercise starts at the end of June and runs into very early August.

 “The at-sea-only construct for RIMPAC 2020 was developed to ensure the safety of all military forces participating by minimizing shore-based contingents,” Pacific Fleet said in a release.
 “Commander, U.S. Pacific Fleet, crafted the modified RIMPAC plan as a way to conduct a meaningful exercise with maximum training value and minimum risk to the force, allies and partners, and the people of Hawaii.”

-Gov. David Ige said in a statement this evening, “I’m pleased the Navy has agreed to postpone the RIMPAC 2020 exercise and will conduct the at-sea-portion this year to help keep Hawaii safe as we continue to respond to the COVID-19 pandemic.
-I’m working closely with Admiral (Philip S.) Davidson (commander of U.S. Indo-Pacific Command) to monitor the situation.
-If conditions change later this summer, we will reassess and respond appropriately.”
+“I’m pleased the Navy has agreed to postpone the RIMPAC 2020 exercise and will conduct the at-sea portion this year to help keep Hawaii safe as we continue to respond to the COVID-19 pandemic,” Gov. David Ige said in a statement.

+He added that he is working with Adm.
+Phil Davidson, head of U.S. Indo-Pacific Command, to monitor the situation.

+“If conditions change later this summer, we will reassess and respond appropriately,” Ige said.

-The Navy said RIMPAC is designed to foster and sustain cooperative relationships, critical to ensuring the safety of sea lanes and security in support of a free and open Indo-Pacific region.
+The Navy said RIMPAC is designed to foster cooperative relationships that are critical to ensuring the safety of sea lanes and security in support of a free and open Indo-Pacific region.

-The exercise, which takes place in the waters surrounding the Hawaiian islands, “is a unique training platform designed to enhance interoperability and strategic maritime partnerships,” according to the release.
+The exercise “is a unique training platform designed to enhance interoperability and strategic maritime partnerships,” according to the release.

 RIMPAC in 2018 drew 25 nations, 46 surface ships, five submarines, 17 land forces and more than 200 aircraft and 25,000 personnel to Hawaii and Southern California.